Pure Nash Equilibria and Best-Response Dynamics in Random Games: Conclusions and open problems

-{\bf Acknowledgement.} Marco Scarsini is a member of GNAMPA-INdAM and of the COST Action GAMENET.
+Marco Scarsini is a member of GNAMPA-INdAM and of the COST Action GAMENET.
 He gratefully acknowledges the support and hospitality of the Department of Mathematics at Monash University, where this research started.
-His work is partially supported by the GNAMPA-INdAM Project 2019 ``Markov chains and games on networks.''
+His work is partially supported by the GNAMPA-INdAM Project 2019 ``Markov chains and games on networks'' and by the PRIN 2017 project ALGADIMAR.
 Andrea Collevecchio's work is partially supported by ARC grant DP180100613 and Australian Research Council Centre of Excellence for Mathematical and Statistical Frontiers (ACEMS) CE140100049.
-The authors thank Mikhail Isaev for pointing out reference \cite{McDScoWhi:arXiv2018}.
+Ben Amiet and Ziwen Zhong are supported by an Australian Government Research Training Program (RTP) Scholarship.
+The authors thank Alfie Mimun, Matteo Quattropani and Alex Scott for some very helpful comments, Mikhail Isaev for pointing out to one of us the paper by \citet{McDScoWhi:arXiv2020}.
+Moreover, the authors thank the Associate Editor and the referees for comments that improved the paper and for mentioning the paper by \citet{Lin:arXiv2009}.